 How to Prevent Mold Behind Walls (Proven Methods That Stop Hidden Mold Growth)

-If you suspect hidden moisture may already be present, reviewing the signs of hidden moisture in walls can help identify early warning conditions.
+If moisture may already be present, review the signs of hidden moisture in walls before treating the issue as prevention only.

 Why Mold Forms Behind Walls